hoishing/pipable/README.md

 Pipe operation is a handy feature in functional programming.
 It allows us to:

-- write clearer and more readable code
+- write more succinct and readable code
 - create less variables
-- easily create new functionality by chaining the output of other functions
+- easily create new function by chaining other functions

 However it's still a missing feature in Python as of 2023.
-This package try to mimic pipe operation by overriding the bitwise-or operator, turn it into an infix function that take the output of previous expression as the first argument of the current function.
+This package try to mimic pipe operation by overriding the bitwise-or operator, and turn any function into pipable partial.

 There are packages, such as [Pipe][pipe] take the similar approach.
-It treats pipe as iterator and work great with iterables.
-However, I simply want to take preceding expression as an input argument of a function then execute it.
+It works great with iterables, and create pipe as iterator, ie. open pipe).
+However, I simply want to take preceding expression as an input argument of the current function then execute it, ie. close pipe.
 It leads to the creation of this package.

 ## FAQ